-Discover the importance of tree preservation orders with Treework Arboricultural Services in the Manchester and Stockport areas.
+Discover the importance of tree preservation orders with Arboricultural Services Treework Ltd in the Manchester and Stockport areas.

-A Tree Preservation Order (TPO) is put in place by the local planning authorities and protects specific trees in certain areas.
-With numerous procedures banned under the TPO, Treework Arboricultural Services have gone into each section and is making the many aware of what to do if you have a tree under protection laws.
+The Tree Preservation Order (TPO) is put in place by the local planning authorities and protects specific trees in certain areas.
+With numerous procedures banned under the TPO, Arboricultural Services Treework Ltd have gone into each section and is making the many aware of what to do if you have a tree under protection laws.

 How Does The TPO Protect Trees?

-A lot of trees all over Manchester and Stockport are protected by TPO’s because they are in conservation areas or they are part of a protected species.
-If a certain tree is covered by a TPO, before any work is carried out it must be approved by the local councils and the planning authority.
+A lot of trees all over Manchester are protected by TPO’s because they are in conservation areas or they are part of a protected species.
+When a certain tree is covered by a TPO, before any work is carried out it must be approved by the local councils and the planning authority.

-If you do not get permission to work on those trees protected, you are legally not allowed to work on them and if you do, you could face serious fines up to £20,000.
+If you do not get permission to work on those trees protected, you are legally not allowed to work on them.
+If you do, you could face serious fines up to £20,000.